Edited by the Honorable Edward T. Wahl

-Now in its second edition, the Minnesota Courtroom Evidence Deskbook goes beyond the evidence rules to provide thorough explanation and examination of the evidentiary concepts that guide court cases.
+Now in its third edition, the Minnesota Courtroom Evidence Deskbook goes beyond the evidence rules to provide thorough explanation and examination of the evidentiary concepts that guide court cases.
 Written by many of Minnesota’s most distinguished civil, criminal, and appellate practitioners as well as both federal and Minnesota state court judges, this essential Deskbook includes comprehensive case law analysis, alongside practice-based the insights and practice tips from the authors.
 Offering all the advantages of a traditional evidence manual – the full text of the Minnesota Rules of Evidence and committee comments is paired with the authors’ expert analyses – this book takes you further by offering chapter-length examinations of important evidentiary topics involving several rules simultaneously or carrying unique significance in Minnesota, including social media evidence, circumstantial evidence, and the associated standards of review, and the different inquiries used to admit expert testimony in federal and Minnesota state courts.
 An exhaustive treatment of evidence in both criminal and civil matters, the Minnesota Courtroom Evidence Deskbook belongs on the desk of every Minnesota attorney seeking to have evidence admitted at trial and/or reviewed at the appellate level.

 BUNDLE AND SAVE!